WPPZ-FM

-WPPZ-FM (107.9 FM) is a commercial FM radio station licensed to serve Pennsauken, New Jersey in the Philadelphia radio market.
-The station is owned by Urban One, through licensee Radio One Licenses, LLC, and broadcasts an Urban Oldies format.
-Studios are located in Bala Cynwyd and the broadcast tower used by the station is located atop One Liberty Place in Center City, Philadelphia at (39°57′9.4″N 75°10′5.0″W).
+WPPZ-FM (107.9 MHz) is a commercial radio station licensed to serve Pennsauken, New Jersey, in the Philadelphia radio market.
+The station is owned by Urban One, through licensee Radio One Licenses, LLC, and broadcasts an urban oldies format.
+Studios are located in Bala Cynwyd and the broadcast tower used by the station is located atop One Liberty Place in Center City, Philadelphia, at (39°57′9.4″N 75°10′5.0″W).

-WPPZ-FM uses HD Radio, and broadcasts an Urban Gospel format on its HD2 subchannel branded as Praise 107.9 HD2.
+WPPZ-FM uses HD Radio, and broadcasts an urban gospel format on its HD2 subchannel branded as Praise 107.9 HD2.

 History

-In 1946, the station signed on at 98.9 MHz as WSNJ-FM in Bridgeton, New Jersey, a farming community about 35 miles south of Philadelphia.
+On March 1, 1948, the station signed on at 98.9 MHz as WSNJ-FM in Bridgeton, New Jersey, a farming community about 35 miles south of Philadelphia.
 It was owned by Eastern States Broadcasting Company.
 At first, it simulcast its AM sister station, WSNJ.
-In the early 1960s, it became an affiliate of the WQXR Classical Network, based in New York City.
+In the early 1960s, it became an affiliate of the WQXR Classical Network, During hourly news, based in New York City.